 "Really, most men tend to just be the architects of someone's demise," he said.

 In fact, he's having a blast passing the time during quarantine with traditionally feminine activities.

 "I try not to push gender-normative ideas on my kids as they were born but each one, when they came out that chute, they really wanted to make dresses, they wanted to dress in hot pink all day, so that's what I do," he said.
 "This morning I made dresses out of tissue paper.

 Luckily, this goes both ways.
-Reynolds told the host that tomorrow Lively was returning the favour by giving him a haircut, and together they're trying to get into educational experiences like gardening.
+Reynolds told the host that tomorrow Lively was returning the favor by giving him a haircut, and together they're trying to get into educational experiences like gardening.

 "We're lucky enough to have a tiny garden, so we're learning a little bit about gardening," he added.

 But really, there's one way that Reynolds is most effectively passing the time: "We're trying to make this an educational experience, but I'm mostly drinking."